-The scripting module allows you to use Echoview COM objects to control and interrogate Echoview.
+The Automation module allows you to use Echoview COM objects to control and interrogate Echoview.
 COM automation allows third parties to develop scripts and applications that interact with Echoview in a well-defined and easy to use manner.
 Details about registered COM objects found by Echoview can be found on the Scripting page of the Echoview Configuration dialog box.

 A useful overview of scripting for Echoview is Getting started with scripting.